RU09342/lab-1-intro-to-git-c-and-msp430-mammarelm7/Assignment/README.md

 The math function is implemented where the operator is checked and the result is set for the corresponding math function

 The main in this program defines num1, num2, and the operator.
-It then executed the implemented math function and prints out the result.
+It then executes the implemented math function and prints out the result.